What is a DXP and Will It Replace Traditional WCMs?

 Industry insiders tend to come up with new terms to describe trends in their fields and later they become jargon that is only understood by a limited audience.
 In the financial sector, you’ll hear “efficient frontier”, “imputed interest”, and “law of large numbers” among a myriad of other terms.
 “Admitted assets”, “IRIS”, and “Stop Loss” are prevalent in the insurance sector.
 And in marketing and advertising, “above the fold”, “retargeting”, and “conversion pixel” are great examples of industry lingo.

-Well, the marketing technology and commercial applications world is no different!
-So, what is a DXP, or a Digital Experience Platform?
+Well, the marketing technology and commercial applications worlds are no different!
+So, what is DXP, or a Digital Experience Platform?

 A bit of history